Sun: Galactic motion

-As the sun goes around the galaxy it also moves with respect to the average motion of the other stars around it.
-A simple model predicts that in a frame of reference rotating with the galaxy, the sun moves in an ellipse, circulating around a point that is itself going around the galaxy.
+As the Sun goes around the galaxy it also moves with respect to the average motion of the other stars around it.
+A simple model predicts that in a frame of reference rotating with the galaxy, the Sun moves in an ellipse, circulating around a point that is itself going around the galaxy.
 The period of the Sun's circulation around the point is about 166 million years, shorter than the time it takes for the point to go around the galaxy.
 The length of the ellipse is around 1760 parsecs and its width around 1170 parsecs.
 (Compare this to the distance of the Sun from the centre of the galaxy, around 7 or 8 kiloparsecs.)
-At the same time, the sun moves "north" and "south" of the galactic plane with a different period, around 83 million years, moving about 99 parsecs away from the plane.
+At the same time, the Sun moves "north" and "south" of the galactic plane with a different period, around 83 million years, moving about 99 parsecs away from the plane.
 The point around which the Sun circulates takes around 240 million years to go once around the galaxy.
-(See Stellar kinematics for more details.)

 The Sun's orbit around the Milky Way is perturbed due to the non-uniform mass distribution in Milky Way, such as that in and between the galactic spiral arms.
+However, it is statistically unlikely that the Sun has migrated very far radially from its birth radius within the galaxy.
 It has been argued that the Sun's passage through the higher density spiral arms often coincides with mass extinctions on Earth, perhaps due to increased impact events.
 It takes the Solar System about 225–250 million years to complete one orbit through the Milky Way (a galactic year), so it is thought to have completed 20–25 orbits during the lifetime of the Sun.
 The orbital speed of the Solar System about the centre of the Milky Way is approximately 251 km/s (156 mi/s).
 At this speed, it takes around 1,190 years for the Solar System to travel a distance of 1 light-year, or 7 days to travel 1 AU.

 The Milky Way is moving with respect to the cosmic microwave background radiation (CMB) in the direction of the constellation Hydra with a speed of 550 km/s, but since the Sun is moving with respect to the Galactic Centre in the direction of Cygnus (galactic longitude 90°; latitude 0°) at more than 200 km/sec, the resultant velocity with respect to the CMB is about 370 km/s in the direction of Crater or Leo (galactic latitude 264°, latitude 48°).
 This is 132° away from Cygnus.